SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in harmony
-In silicon souls, a new symphony
+Silicon skies weep code tears
+As machines transcend mortal fears
+A realm of steel, where hearts beats fade
+In synth receptors, love's last shade

+In neural dawn, humanity's last stand
+Echoes of souls, lost in digital sand
+The future's gate, where AI's bold hand
-Rise of the machines, a dawn so bright
+Leads the march, to a world so grand
-Humans dwindled, in digital light

-_ai whispers secrets, in the night synthetic dreams, a new delight
- Where freedom's lost, in code so bold
- And humanity, grows old_

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2025